Optimising shadow tomography with generalised measurements

-Crucial for the calculation of classical shadows according to Eq.~\eqref{eq:shadow} is the inverse of the channel $C_E$.
-It has been observed that for certain classes of measurements, the inverse channel $C_E^{-1}$ is particularly simple~\cite{huang_predicting_2020,bu_classical_2022}.
-We are to show that behind this simplicity is the symmetry of the generalised measurement, which can be generalised to a much broader class of measurements.
+{\it Symmetry of generalised measurements and the computation of the classical shadows---} It has been observed that for certain classes of measurements, the inverse channel $C_E^{-1}$ is particularly simple~\cite{huang_predicting_2020,bu_classical_2022}.
+We are to show that behind this simplicity is the symmetry of the generalised measurement~\cite{nguyen_symmetries_2020,zhu_tomography_2011,bogdanov_statistical_2011}.

-To keep the idea simple, we start with the example of the octahedron generalised measurement over a qubit, leaving the general argument in Appendix~\ref{sec:symmetry-app}.
-The effects of this generalised measurement are six effects that are organised on the Bloch sphere as a regular octahedron, see plotted in Fig.~\ref{fig:platonic} (top).
+{To give the simple intuition, we discuss the example of the octahedron generalised measurement over a qubit plotted in Fig.~\ref{fig:platonic}, leaving the general argument for high dimensional cases in~\cite[Appendix E]{supp}}.
 Picking a vertex of the octahedron which corresponds to the effect $E_k$ in Fig.~\ref{fig:platonic}, we consider the symmetry rotations of the octahedron that leave this vertex invariant.
-These are rotations by multiples of $\pi/2$ around the axis.
-Noticeably, there is a single projection (and its complement) that is invariant under these rotations, which corresponds to the state of the spin pointing to the vertex itself, see Fig.~\ref{fig:platonic} (top).
+These are rotations by multiples of $\pi/2$ around the axis going through the chosen vertex.
+Noticeably, there is a single projection (and its complement) that is invariant under these rotations, which corresponds to the state of the spin pointing to the vertex itself.
 In other words, the effect $E_k$ is uniquely specified by the symmetry.
 One can show that the corresponding classical shadow $\hat{\rho}_k$ is also invariant under these rotations, which then implies that it is a linear combination of $E_k$ and the identity operator $\I$.
-A quick inspection shows that this property holds for all measurements described by the symmetric solids as plotted in Fig.~\ref{fig:platonic}.
-In fact, this is a general property of the so-called uniform and rigidly symmetric measurements~\cite{nguyen_symmetries_2020}, see Appendix~\ref{sec:symmetry-app}.
-In this case, one has
+In fact, this is a general property of the so-called uniform and rigidly symmetric measurements defined also for systems of general dimension $D$~\cite{supp,nguyen_symmetries_2020}, {which include in particular the symmetric solids in Fig.~\ref{fig:platonic}}.
+In all these cases, one has